 Our field supervisors are the individuals who call and visit our clients.
 They visit the clients quarterly to check on their general well being.
 This includes checking on the condition of the home and how well the homecare worker is performing.
 Furthermore, the supervisors make these visits unannounced as required by the Illinois Department of Aging, though there is a courtesy call once they are outside the home so that they client feels comfortable and knows to open the door.

-Beyond this, at least once a month over the phone, our field supervisors also call clients that have not been visited that month to and ask questions about clients’ overall health and how the services are working out.
-These are just some of the ways that our staff at AUAF is dedicated to making sure client needs are being met.
+Beyond this, at least once a month over the phone, our field supervisors also call clients that have not been visited that month to ask questions about clients’ overall health and how the services are working out.
+These are just some of the ways that our staff at Home Care Powered by AUAF is dedicated to making sure client needs are being met.

 Our Caregivers: Overview

 Our in-home caregivers for seniors provide a multitude of different services to the elderly community.
 This includes things like assistance with activities of daily living, light housekeeping and grooming.